JacksonKontny/ilu/README.md

 ## Introduction

+We see it all of the time on the big screen - a loved one is lost and the living can't help but fret that they never 'told them I loved them.'
+We can't help it when we ask ourselves 'When was the last time I told my significant other I loved them?'
+Worry no more!
+ILU is a service for sending and tracking that special message to the person we care about most.

 Base template for creating flask app - borrowed heavily from [flask recipe](https://gitlab.com/patkennedy79/flask_recipe_app)

 ## How to Run (Development)

+With docker, etting started is as easy as `make init_project`.
+This
+handles:
-1. Create the Dockerfile for the postgres service
+1. Creating the Dockerfile for the postgres service.
+The db configuraitons in web/instance/flask.cfg are copied to postgresql/Dockerfile

-- % cd ./flask_app/web/
-- % python create_postgres_dockerfile.py
-- % cd ..
+1. Building the docker images

-2. Build and run the Docker containers
+1. Starting the docker containers

-- % docker-compose build
-- % docker-compose up -d

-3. Create or re-initialize the database
+1. Initializing the database

-- % docker-compose run --rm web python ./instance/db_create.py

 Go to your favorite web browser and open:
-    http://192.168.99.100:5000  $ Check the IP address using 'docker-machine ip'
+    http://localhost:5000  $ Or check the IP address using 'docker-machine ip'

+## How to Run (Production)

+The production environment can be started with `make prod`

+The production environment uses gunicorn and nginx containers.
+By specifying 'docker-compose.yml' in the make command, docker does not run docker-compose.override.yml, which is run by default

 ## Key Python Modules Used

 - Flask - web framework
-- Jinga2 - templating engine
 - SQLAlchemy - ORM (Object Relational Mapper)
-- Flask-Bcrypt - password hashing
 - Flask-Login - support for user management
 - Flask-Migrate - database migrations
 - Flask-WTF - simplifies forms
-- itsdangerous - helps with user management, especially tokens

-This application is written using Python 3.6.1.
+This application is written using Python 3.6.3.
 The database used is PostgreSQL.

-Docker is the recommended tool for running in development and production.

 ## Unit Testing